A leader in copper and aluminum processing in Europe. Check us out:

 Silver plating is used in the energy industry, electronics, mechanical engineering and many other fields where functionality, high quality and precision are important.

-Advantages of silver plating
+Advantages of the silver coating process

 • Excellent electrical conductivity: as an excellent electrical conductor, silver minimises energy loss and improves the longevity of electrical contacts, especially in environments where other metals can oxidise.
 It is widely used in wires, connectors and electronic components.